Ali-AliAkbari/Brain-Tumor-Segmentation-with-UNet-VGG16/README.md

 # 🧠 Brain Tumor Segmentation with UNet-VGG16

 ## 📌 Introduction
-This repository presents an implementation of a brain tumor segmentation model using a UNet architecture with a VGG16 backbone for feature extraction.
-The approach is inspired by the paper:

-**"UNet-VGG16 with transfer learning for MRI-based brain tumor segmentation"** by Anindya Apriliyanti Pravitasari et al.

-The model is designed to segment MRI brain scans, identifying tumor regions with high accuracy.
+Brain tumor segmentation in magnetic resonance imaging (MRI) plays a crucial role in medical diagnostics and treatment planning.
+However, accurate and automated segmentation remains a challenging task due to the complex nature of tumor morphology and variations in imaging conditions.
+This repository presents an implementation of a deep learning-based segmentation model, leveraging the UNet architecture with a VGG16 encoder for feature extraction.
+The model benefits from transfer learning, utilizing the pre-trained VGG16 network to enhance feature representation while maintaining the spatial resolution necessary for precise segmentation.
+Inspired by the study *"UNet-VGG16 with transfer learning for MRI-based brain tumor segmentation"* by Anindya Apriliyanti Pravitasari et al., this implementation aims to achieve high accuracy in delineating tumor regions from MRI scans.
+The model is trained on the LGG Segmentation Dataset and optimized using Binary Cross Entropy loss with Adam optimization.
+This work contributes to advancing automated medical image segmentation, potentially aiding clinicians in faster and more reliable tumor diagnosis.

 ## 📂 Dataset
 The dataset used for this project is the **LGG Segmentation Dataset**, available on Kaggle.
 It contains MRI scans along with their corresponding tumor masks.
 The dataset structure is as follows: